gumaerc-testorg/21a.506-spring-2014/content/pages/syllabus.md

 The required books for this course are:

 Dezalay, Yves, and Bryant G. Garth. _The Internationalization of Palace Wars: Lawyers, Economists, and the Contest to Transform Latin American States_.
 University of Chicago Press, 2002.
-ISBN: 9780226144269. \[Preview with [Google Books](http://books.google.com/books?id=2vq_siMEzRIC&printsec=frontcover)\]
+ISBN: 9780226144269. \[Preview with {{% resource_link "298a4e00-f013-4901-a1d9-071e64ac1a08" "Google Books" %}}\]

 Harding, James. _Alpha Dogs: The Americans who Turned Political Spin into a Global Business_.
 Farrar, Strauss and Giroux, 2009.
 ISBN: 9780374531751.